aikhelis/playground-hudl/README.md

 This repository is created as personal practice and refreshments on Playwright.
 It contains some e2e tests for Hudl.com website, which I highly admire.

+## Observed Potential Application Improvements

+1. **Unified Input Validation:** Instead of using a unique custom user-facing error code and message for a non-registered email account, consider displaying a unified error message for wrong username/password combinations.
+Apart from error message fragmentation, existing approach exposes a security risk by revealing extra information to potential attackers—specifically, it indicates whether an email address is registered.

+2. **Cosmetic Fix:** Correct the typo in the data-qa-id attribute from "gloabl-navbar" to the proper spelling.

+3. **Authentication Workflow:** Evaluate transitioning to an authentication micro-service to handle auth attempts, rather than serving full HTML on every attempt.

 ## Running tests on GitHub
 [GHA workflow](https://github.com/aikhelis/playground-hudl/actions/workflows/playwright.yml) for playwright tests does the following:
 - is trigerred on push to main and can be kicked off manually